xiix0/scam/README.md

-You will be awarded some great honor.
+You will become rich and famous unless you don't.